Why you should change your artist name (and how to do it right)

 The most challenging process is changing your artist name on streaming platforms, if you want to move all of your old music over.
 This is especially difficult for independent artists without relationships at streaming platforms.
 Third-party music distributors unfortunately don’t let you simply change your name like you would a username on a website like SoundCloud.
 However, most streaming platforms like Spotify and Apple Music will let you keep your play counts and playlist placements for old music under a new name—just follow these steps.

 1. The first thing to do is take all of your music down off of these platforms.
-This may seem daunting, but hang tight—I’ll explain.
+This may seem daunting, but hang tight—we’ll explain.
 Keep note of your ISRC codes, as some distributors (like DistroKid) will let you input those when you re-upload.

 2. Re-upload your music with your distributor with your new name.
 For most streaming platforms, this should go through without a hitch.
 Most third-party distributors will let you input the old ISRC codes of your work.
 If your music is rejected because a streaming platform recognizes a duplicate, contact their customer support.
 If they’re unable to help, try a different distributor.
-I switched distributors and was able to re-upload all of my work under a new name and keep my play counts (these streaming platforms’ algorithms for music recognition are pretty reliable).

 3. If you still have issues re-uploading music, one other trick you can try is to slightly alter your master.
 Add a fade-in or a fade-out to a song, and streaming platforms won’t reject the track outright, but will allow it to go up under your name with play counts.